DaneWeber/presentations/PsychologicalSafety/PsychologicalSafety.md

 What psychological safety looks like:

-- Take risks without feeling insecure or embarrassed.
+- Be vulnerable.
 - Say, “I don’t know.”
 - Everyone is learning.
 - New ideas are welcomed.
+- Take risks without feeling insecure or embarrassed.
 - Failure is done in the open, examined blamelessly, and leads to growth.